elastic/integrations/docs/developer_workflow_bug_fix_older_stack_version.md

 ### Step5: Run elastic-package promote
-After the PR for adding the new version into snapshot is merged, we can run `elastic-pacakge promote` to promote this new version into production.
+After the PR for adding the new version into snapshot is merged, we can run `elastic-package promote` to promote this new version into production.